Gauhar Raza

-Gauhar Raza (born 17 August 1956) is an Indian scientist by profession, and a leading Urdu poet, social activist and documentary filmmaker working to popularize the understanding of science among general public, known for his films like Jung-e-Azadi, on the India's First War of Independence, and Inqilab (2008) on Bhagat Singh.
+Gauhar Raza (born 17 August 1956) is an Indian engineer, science communicator, Urdu poet, social activist and documentary filmmaker.
+He is known for his films like Jung-e-Azadi, on India's First War of Independence, and Inqilab (2008) on Bhagat Singh.
 He was also the honorary director of Jahangirabad Media Institute.

 Early life and education

-Born in Allahabad, Uttar Pradesh, India on 17 August 1956.
-His family shifted to Aligarh in 1958.
-His father Wizarat Husain (1919 = 2007) was a freedom fighter, a communist party member and a renowned educationist and science teacher in Aligarh Muslim University, Aligarh.
+He was born in Allahabad (now Prayagraj), Uttar Pradesh, India on 17 August 1956.
+His family moved to Aligarh in 1958.
+His father Wizarat Husain (1919–2007) was a freedom fighter, communist party member and renowned educationist and science teacher at Aligarh Muslim University, Aligarh.
 His mother, a social worker, was also intensely involved in freedom struggle and had worked with Indira Gandhi in Allahabad.

-He completed a BSc in Engineering from Aligarh Muslim University (AMU), in 1977 and MTech in Power Apparatus and Systems from Indian Institute of Technology, Delhi in 1979.
-He was a member of Students' Federation of India when he studied in AMU.
+He completed a BSc in engineering at Aligarh Muslim University (AMU) in 1977 and an MTech in Power Apparatus and Systems at the Indian Institute of Technology, Delhi in 1979.
+He was a member of the Students' Federation of India (SFI) when he studied at AMU.
 During the Emergency, he was the SFI Secretary of Western Uttar Pradesh.

 Career

-In 1979 he joined Eicher Goodearth Ltd., a multinational company as an electrical engineer and worked there for 3 years.
-Solved a few major design problems that the company was facing and within a short span of time he rose to Executive-Engineer level.
-In 1982 he joined the National Institute of Science, Technology and Development Studies as a scientist and still to work continues there.
+In 1979 he joined Eicher Goodearth Ltd., a multinational company, as an electrical engineer and worked there for 3 years.
+He solved some major design problems that the company was facing and within a short time he rose to Executive-Engineer level.
+In 1982 he joined the National Institute of Science, Technology and Development Studies as a scientist and he continues to work there.

 Poetry

-Gauhar Raza's poetry collection Jazbon Ki Lau Tez Karon has been noticed for the frankness of tone and for the social concerns that they take up and treat sensitively.
-In his most famous poem "Main Chahta hoon"(I like to), he express his helplessness to write a romantic poem in the days of darkness.
-He also wrote lyrics for a Hindi film Say Salaam India released in 2007.
+Gauhar Raza's poetry collection Jazbon Ki Lau Tez Karon has been noted for its frankness of tone and social concerns.
+In his most famous poem, "Main Chahta hoon" ("I like to"), he express his helplessness to write a romantic poem in days of darkness.
+He also wrote lyrics for a Hindi film, Say Salaam India, released in 2007.

 Personal life

-He is married to activist Shabnam Hashmi, sister of the slain theatre activist Safdar Hashmi.
+He is married to the activist Shabnam Hashmi, sister of the murdered theatre activist Safdar Hashmi.
 The couple have a son, Sahir Raza, and a daughter, Seher.